LacunaSoftware/docs/docs.en-us/articles/web-pki/icpbravo-replacement.md

 ## Licensing

 > [!NOTE]
 > This license is not the same used by ICPBravoAccess.
-If you don't have, please contact our support at suporte@lacunasoftware.com.
+If you don't have it, please contact our support at suporte@lacunasoftware.com.

 In order to use [Web PKI](http://docs.lacunasoftware.com/en-us/articles/web-pki/index.html) on web pages outside of localhost, you must set the component license.
 To set the license, choose one of the formats given (binary or JSON) and pass it to the variable `window.lacunaWebPkiLicense`.

 If you prefer the binary format: